Iamrealsai/CS_Design_Patterns_A2/Readme.txt

 1.As per the guidelines for Assignment 2, it is assumed that the input.txt and delete.txt would be well formatted.
 Therefore in extension it is assumed:

-   a) There will not be an empty input or delete text file.(output text files can
-      be nonexistant or empty)

-   b) A case where the formatting per line is not xxxx:T would not exist.
+   a) A case where the formatting per line is not xxxx:T would not exist.
       Where x would each be a nonnegative integer between 0 and 9 and T a course name of the set {A,B,C,D,E,F,G,H,I,J,K}.
 Exceptions for the following cases have been added :
         -If any input line length in a text file > 6 an exception would be thrown and the program exits.
+        -If an input file(input/delete) is empty an exception is thrown and the program exits.
+        -if any intermediary line within the document is empty, an exception is thrown and the program exits.
         -If the BNumber has any value which is not an int, an exception would be thrown and the program exits.

-   c) With this in Mind the BNumbers would range from 0000-9999 only.
+   b) With this in Mind the BNumbers would range from 0000-9999 only.
       All Bnumbers must have four digits irrespective of its numeric value.
       Therefore 0 would be 0000 and 33 would be 0033 and vice verca.
 If this format is not followed for BNumbers<1000 then an exception is thrown and the program exits.

 2.However repeated entries for a valid course per valid Student would be automatically ignored within the program.
-If an invalid course is added with a nonexisting bNumber, then that student(Node) will not be added into any tree.
+If an invalidcourse is added with a nonexisting bNumber, then that student(Node) will not be added into any tree.
+In such a case an error message will be printed on terminal.

 3.The method implementations for BST were referenced and modified from the book: Data Structures & Algorithms in Java(second edition) by